 - Can help bad credit applicants.
 Brokers may be particularly useful if you have a bad credit score or trouble meeting the standard lending requirements at larger financial institutions.

 - Can help you maintain your score.
 Using a broker can help you maintain a good credit score by preventing unnecessary applications and potential rejections from multiple lenders.
-Brokers have a better understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.
+Brokers have a good understanding of different lending requirements of various lenders, so they won’t recommend products that you are likely to be rejected for.